alanndz/barom/README.md

-  --reinit                        Repo init again with already define by -i -r, --resync                    Repo sync all repository after define using -i -r, --resync <path>             Repo sync with custom path not all repository
+  --reinit                        Repo init again with already define by -i -r, --resync                    Repo sync all repository after define using -i -r, --resync <path>             Repo sync with custom path not all repository --init-flags, --iflags <flags>  Init flags --force-sync                    Force sync repos, use it with -r, --resync

 -c, --clean options description: full            make clobber and make clean